 - Cyclone Orientation

 One of my most frequently emailed questions is why should I use your cyclone design when virtually every other small shop cyclone gets high magazine ratings and praise?
 The simple answer is my cyclone design moves more air, uses less power, and provides over five times better fine dust separation which is what we need if we are going to use filters fine enough to protect our health.
-Here is a little history to share what drove my improved design.
+The following background gives a little history to share what drove my improved design.

-Disgusted and tired of wasting my limited time on dust collection instead of the woodworking I enjoyed, I read an article in FWW magazine praising the virtuess of a particular cyclone that supposedly addressed all these problems plus promised excellent health protection by eliminating the very fine dust that plagued my shop in spite of fine filters and air cleaner.
-Like most others I stupidly threw money at my dust collection problem and ended up very unhappy.
-I installed the top magazine rated cyclone with vendor designed and supplied ducting, plus vendor recommended fine filter upgrade.
-I admit initially contributing to the misinformation about cyclones by supporting and recommending this system and vendor.
-I had so much invested in this unit that I gave it praise on the Internet when in fact I should have just thrown this system away immediately.
-This system collected far worse than my prior cyclones or existing much more affordable dust collectors.
-Its cyclone cone and its filter clogged constantly making for nasty cleaning chores that left me and my shop covered in the very dust I bought this system to avoid.
-The vendor designed and supplied ducting regularly clogged as there was not enough airflow to keep the vertical runs from plugging and the horizontal runs from building up huge dust piles that posed a serious fire danger.
-When these internal dust piles broke loose they slammed down the ducting so hard they kept blowing apart the duct joints then these piles slammed into and ruined the fine filter cartridges.
-I soon was so disappointed with this system that I immediately went to work to make repair and within three months had decided there was no way to save it, so I would get rid of it and buy a commercial system from a reputable vendor who provided systems to customers and guaranteed air quality.
-Feeling that this unit at least protected my health with its "fine" filter in the interim, I continued using it for the last of my 1999 Christmas projects with plans to dump it in early 2000 when I had more time.
+Disgusted and tired of wasting my limited time on dust collection instead of enjoying woodworking, I foolishly fell for some advertising hype.
+I read an article in FWW magazine praising the virtues of a particular small shop cyclone that promised excellent health protection while giving good collection at three plus machines working at once.
+Knowing my children were starting to work more and more with me in my shop, I installed that top magazine rated cyclone with vendor designed and supplied ducting, plus vendor recommended fine filter upgrade.
+I had so much invested in this unit and it looked so pretty with its pretty metal cyclone, graduated ducting and blast gates at every machine that I gave it praise on the Internet when in fact I should have just thrown this system away immediately.
+Even when trying to collect from a single machine, this system collected far worse than my prior cyclones or existing much more affordable dust collectors.
+Its cyclone cone and internal filter clogged constantly making for nasty cleaning chores that left me and my shop covered in the very dust I bought this system to avoid.
+There was not enough airflow to keep the vendor designed and supplied vertical duct runs from plugging or the horizontal runs from building up huge dust piles that posed a serious fire danger.
+When the dust piles inside the duct broke loose they slammed down the duct so hard they kept blowing apart the joints.
+These piles went right through the cyclone and destroyed the fine filters in minutes.
+After three failed internal filters, this vendor had me pay for an expensive external bag filter.
+They stupidly blew a blast of dust filled air on the side of the filter which quickly wiped out that filter as well, so I shifted over to the filter stack I had come up with for my Wood cyclone.
+Regardless, after less than three months use I decided to finish my 1999 Christmas projects then replace this system with a commercial cyclone and ducting from a reputable commercial vendor who guaranteed air quality.